Skip to main content

 • With matches set to "file" and pattern set to "*", the filter will target all files across package versions.
 We're using this because behaviors are always tied to specific files.

-• In the categories section, you can set any behavior category to warning or fail.
+• In the hunting.categories section, you can set any behavior category to warning or fail.
 The warning will not affect the policy CI/CD status, while the fail will trigger a failing TH policy if any indicator belonging to that particular category shows up during analysis.

 Restrict behavior category